 Being more "red squirrel-ish” is not about adding one more item on the “to do” list or even revamping an existing approach to fortifying your family.
 It’s simply about taking a step back to evaluate how it might be possible to pause and thoughtfully consider a self-preservation strategy that, in turn, will contribute to a long-lasting bounty for the whole family.

 Identifying an assortment of strategies that create “in -the-moment” as well as enduring comfort is a very important part of wellness.
-Parents who have kids with pain become true experts at helping to restore short and long-term comfort for their child.
-Yet, far too often these same parents are out of practice identifying and finding practical ways to promote their own comfort.
+Caregivers who have kids with pain become true experts at helping to restore short and long-term comfort for their child.
+Yet, far too often these same parents/caregivers are out of practice identifying and finding practical ways to promote their own comfort.

 Remembering-- or maybe even pausing to consider for the first time-- what makes you feel your best is essential.
 Then, taking small steps forward from there is the key.
 If we consider the simple strategy of the red squirrel – collect the bounty, protect a place, build a pyramid, and mark the spot – we have the making of an elegant self-perservation plan for the year.